 Dried and preserved flowers had become really popular in the last 2 years.
 They are a great piece of decor and they have become a favourite when buying flowers for birthdays, anniversaries and special occasions.
-They are super long lasting, don't need water and they need very little maintenance!
+They are super long-lasting, don't need water and require very little maintenance!

-So the questions is...what are they? and what's the difference between dried and preserved flowers?
+So the question is...what are they? and what's the difference between dried and preserved flowers?

-The short answer for this frequently asked questions is:
+The short answer to this frequently asked question is:

-They are real flowers that have had their moisture removed and can last from months to years with no need of water!
+They are real flowers that have had their moisture removed and can last from months to years with no need for water!

 After this time, the flowers are completely dried and ready to use in a bouquet or vase arrangement.
 The colour might change or fade a little bit as it is a natural product.
 They can be used as they are, or they can be dyed with natural pigments to obtain different colours and styles.

 Naturally, dried flowers are often used in rustic and boho-style floral arrangements.
 Sometimes the stems can be brittle and break easily, but overall they are a fantastic and beautiful option for floral styling.

 Some species will dry better than others and I'll be writing about it soon!
 Australian Native flowers are my favourites for drying!

 The second process of removing the moisture from the flowers, gives as a result:

 2. Preserved Flowers: these blooms have been cut at their best stage in life and undergone a rehydration process by being placed in a mixture of glycerine and alcohol for 5 to 10 days.
 At this stage, natural dyes can be used to add colour to the flowers.
 This solution is absorbed through the stem until it completely substitutes the sap of the flower.